 Why not compliment your edible flowers with a tailor made box of lovely leaves?
 Want sweet cicely and fennel, no problem.
-Or how about all the purples: sage, chocolate mint and red orach.
+Or how about all the purples: chocolate mint and red orach.
 Just add your perfect mix in the 'Add Notes' section at check out.

 And here's a flavour reference: